 Usually, I don’t like to name names when people ask, “What is the best pet food?”
 What works best for one pet will give another one tummy problems, and still another one won’t even touch it.
-As I emphasize frequently, variety is extremely important for our cats and dogs.
+Variety is extremely important for our cats and dogs.
 Feeding the same food year in and year out is a good way to create food intolerances and allergies, as well as finicky behavior; and it puts pets at risk for serious deficiencies or excesses.
 One cat rescue that fed only Wellness canned food had many cats get sick, and several die, due to the lack of thiamine in food that was later recalled.
-(For more info on why variety is so important, and how to get your cat to eat different foods, see our article on Switching Foods.)
+For these reasons, I strongly recommend feeding your cat a variety of different types, brands and/or flavors of food.

 The very best diet you can feed your cat is a properly balanced, species-specific, raw homemade diet using fresh, organic foods; and secondarily, a commercially made, nutritionally complete raw diet.
 That said, I recognize the reality that a lot of people are just not able to do that.
 Canned food is the most practical and do-able way for many folks.